Schweinfurt: Present

-The New Hadergasse Project was implemented under the current mayor Sebastian Remelé (CSU, since 2010).
+The New Hadergasse Project was implemented under the mayor Sebastian Remelé (CSU, since 2010).
 Trade tax receipts continued to rise and the city was able to save reserves.
 These are currently being used for the mammoth U.S. conversion project, which is currently one of the five largest military conversion projects in Germany.
 The i-Campus Schweinfurt in the former Ledward Barracks and the new district of Bellevue in the former Askren Manor Housing Area deserve special mention.

 Geography

 Location

 Schweinfurt has a central location in Germany and is located about 40 km from Baden-Württemberg, Hesse and Thuringia, in the middle of Main Franconia, Germanic-speaking Europe and the European Union.
 Schweinfurt lies on the river Main, which connects the North Sea with the Black Sea via the Rhine-Main-Danube Canal.
 While not being part of any metropolitan area, the city is situated between the cities of Frankfurt (110 km west) and Nuremberg (90 km southeast).

 Schweinfurt also has a natural location in the Franconian wine country, at the Schweinfurter Rhön, with the National Natural Heritage Brönnhof and is surrounded by Haßberge Hills, Steigerwald, Rhön and Spessart, with several natural parks and a biosphere reserve.
 In sight are Steigerwald, Gramschatzer Forest and Rhön.
 The city is located in a climatically contrasting region, between the summer hot Mainfränkischen Plates in the south and the low mountain range in the north, with international winter sports in Oberhof.